Sydney-Informatics-Hub/scArches-contained/README.md

 If you have used this work for a publication, you must acknowledge SIH, e.g: "The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."

+# Quickstart

 If you don't want to build anything, you can download the singularity image directly from [here.](https://unisyd-my.sharepoint.com/:u:/g/personal/nathaniel_butterworth_sydney_edu_au/EXSMNJ0ek3FBmMFBQUvLXOoBFjvVDY82fGBLVR_h4yO9JA?e=SPhHTl)

+Put it on Artemis/Gadi then modify the `run_????.pbs` files and launch with `qsub run_???.pbs`.

+Otherwise here are the full instructions for getting there....

 # Build with docker
 ```